HETVI1405/react/react-redux-counter/react-redux-counter/README.md

-# 🔢 Redux Toolkit Counter App
+z# 🔢 Redux Toolkit Counter App
 A simple counter application built with React and Redux Toolkit.
 It demonstrates the basic use of useSelector, useDispatch, and Redux slice state management.

 # 🛠️ Tech Stack